mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/local-data-security.md

 title: "Offline Data Security"
 url: /refguide/mobile/using-mobile-capabilities/offlinefirst-data/local-data-security/
 weight: 85
-description: ""
+description: "This documentation describes best practices to keep your offline data secure."
-tags: ["offline-first", "database", "security"]
+tags: ["offline-first", "database", "security", "encryption"]
 aliases:
     - /howto/mobile/encryption-database/
 ---

 ## 1 Introduction

-Offline-first apps built with Mendix store the data in the local database to provide smooth end-user experiences.
+Offline-first apps built with Mendix store data in the local database to provide smooth end-user experiences.
 Consequently, the devices store a copy of the data locally.
 This documentation walks through best practices and techniques to ensure that the local data is kept securely.

 ## 2 How Safe Is The Local Data?

 For native mobile apps, the Mendix client stores the data and files in the file system, often sandboxed and encrypted by the operating system.
 This ensures that other apps, external entities, or end-users can't access the application's data.
 Data stored in a Mendix app is excluded from the standard backup mechanisms to prevent leaking data outside the app's boundaries.
 However, the built-in mechanisms could be bypassed in cases where the operating system is compromised, such as rooting an Android device.

 Offline-first PWAs use the underlying browser APIs to store the data in the host environment.
 The browser often keeps the data in a hidden folder in the user's directory.
 Depending on the operating system's configuration, this folder's contents may or may not be encrypted.